 Tax Deductions for Drivers, Creators & Consultants in 2026

 A rideshare driver's biggest write-off is mileage.
 A photographer's is equipment.
-A consultant's might be business travel and professional development.
-The IRS treats every self-employed individual under the same Schedule C framework, but the deductions that matter most depend entirely on what is "ordinary and necessary" for your specific trade or business.
+A consultant's might be business travel.
+The IRS treats every self-employed individual under the same Schedule C framework, but the deductions that matter depend on what is "ordinary and necessary" for your specific trade.

-Before diving into profession-specific deductions, make sure you are also claiming the universal deductions every 1099 freelancer qualifies for, including the self-employment tax deduction, health insurance, retirement contributions, and the home office deduction.
-For deductions specific to real estate agents, designers, and writers, see our companion guide.
+Make sure you are also claiming the universal deductions every 1099 freelancer qualifies for.
+For real estate agents, designers, and writers, see our companion guide.

 Rideshare and Delivery Drivers (Uber, Lyft, DoorDash, Instacart)